Garlic Herb Roasted Potatoes Simple and Flavorful Dish

 Vegan Adjustments and Substitutions

 You can easily make this dish vegan.
 Simply replace the olive oil with avocado oil or coconut oil.
 Both oils work well for roasting.
 You can also add a splash of lemon juice for extra flavor.
 If you want a creamy touch, mix in some vegan sour cream after cooking.
 This keeps the potatoes rich and tasty.
 These simple changes make garlic herb roasted potatoes suitable for everyone.
-For the full recipe, check out the details provided earlier.

 Storage Information